Workspace Access and User Licenses

 Keeping track of the current state of a particular pattern in a system can be challenging.
 Knapsack provides a flexible system of statuses to help your team track when a component is ready, needs updating, needs review, etc.

 The main utilities available for organizing your documentation and patterns in Knapsack include...

-- Main Navigation: Flexible and searchable.
+- Navigation: Flexible and searchable.
 Here you can use Pages (purely documentation), Pattern Pages (comes with tabs for displaying docs and coded components), and Groups (used to group nav items together) to organize top-level content.
 The navigation structure is decoupled from your design systems folder structure.

 - Pattern Page Tabs: A pattern page can have one or more templates or content tabs.
 You could group multiple button templates under one "Buttons" pattern page, along with an overview tab, etc.